Literacy Rate in the US 2025 | By Year & State Stats

 Future Projections for Literacy in the US 2025

-Overall literacy rate79%85%$150 billion
+Overall literacy rate 79% 85% $150 billion

 Strategic projections for American literacy improvement require sustained, coordinated efforts across multiple sectors and stakeholder groups.
 Achieving an 85% overall literacy rate by 2030 would require comprehensive investments totaling approximately $150 billion over five years, encompassing early childhood education, adult basic education, teacher training, and infrastructure development.
 This investment would generate estimated economic returns of $1.2 trillion over the following decade through increased productivity, reduced social costs, and enhanced economic competitiveness.